core-marine-dev/devices/packages/nmea-parser/README.md

           - name: age_of_differential_gps_data
             type: float64
             units: sec
-            note: "Time in seconds since last SC104 Type 1 or 9 update, null field when DGPS is not used300"
+            description: "Time in seconds since last SC104 Type 1 or 9 update, null field when DGPS is not used300"
           # 14
           - name: reference_station_id
             type: uint16
-            note: "Reference station ID, range 0000 to 4095.
+            description: "Reference station ID, range 0000 to 4095.
 A null field when any reference station ID is selected and no corrections are received.
 See table below for a description of the field values.\n

               0002 CenterPoint or ViewPoint RTX\n